 What is Adobong Kangkong?

-- Kangkong: This leafy vegetable has a mild, spinach-like flavor with long, hollow stems that stays slightly crisp when cooked.
-It’s also known as water spinach, kangkung, or ong choy.
-If you can’t find it, Chinese spinach, Swiss chard, or bok choy are good substitutes.
+- Kangkong: A leafy vegetable with a mild flavor, similar to spinach.
+It has long, hollow stems that stay slightly crisp when cooked.
+It's also called water spinach, kangkung, or ong choy.
+If you can't find it, you can use Chinese spinach, Swiss chard, or bok choy instead.

 - Pork: You can use pork belly, shoulder, or butt.
 Shrimp, tofu, chicken, or ground meats are other options.
-You can also leave out the protein and make the dish vegetarian.
+You can also skip the protein and make the dish vegetarian.

-- Vinegar: Cane or coconut vinegar are traditional.
-If you don't have them, you can use distilled white vinegar, rice vinegar, or apple cider vinegar instead.
+- Vinegar: Cane or coconut vinegar are commonly used.
+If you don't have them, you can use white vinegar, rice vinegar, or apple cider vinegar instead.

 Step 1: Prepare the sauce